mpub/van.static/README.rst

 +++++++++++++++++++++++++++++++++

 Compressing resources during extraction is supported for the S3 target.
-S3+Cloudfront does not directly support on the fly compression at this time so a workaround is used where multiple copies of resources are uploaded.
+S3 and Cloudfront does not directly support on the fly compression at this time so a workaround is used where multiple copies of resources are uploaded.
 One without any encoding and the others with encodings.

 The links to resources should then be generated to compressed or